Installation

 Clean uninstall

-topos uninstall
+topos uninstall --all --purge-backups

 Package installs should be removed with the package manager that installed them, such as uv pip uninstall topos-mcp.